 From Thailand we would travel to Malaysia more than any other destination and I find it hard to get bored of its diversity, not only in landscape, but also in ethnicity and culture.
 Kuala Lumpur for most will be the starting point and while it is rarely lauded as the most exciting city in Southeast Asia, I do have a soft spot for it and we have put together a simple Kuala Lumpur city guide to make the most of it.
 For many the main attraction will be the Petronas Twin Towers but I suggest exploring further in culture as the local mosques offer and easy introduction to Islam in the region.
 The city also reflects the cultures colonial trade routes with a unique mix of Indian, Chinese and local Malay cultures throughout.
 The same colonial influences will be found prominent on the west coast where maritime paths travelled down past the island of Penang and along the straits of Malacca.
 For the best example of these mixed cultures I suggest the central Unesco areas of Georgetown (Penang) a great area not only to explore but is famous for its street food and food courts.
 Check here for our Guide on Eating in Malaysia.
 Not far from Penang is the island paradise of Langkawi which I would love solely for it’s cheap alcohol as a duty free island.
 In Malaysia, with Islamic Law, there are high ‘Sin Taxes’ on alcohol and in parts it can be hard to come across.
 We find this more on the opposite side, on the east coast of the Malay Peninsula where I often find myself on quests to find rum.
 The west coast is also less multicultural and less visited which makes it better to escape tourism and travellers.
 On this side the Perhentian islands are a top spot for snorkelling, and down further south on this side is Pulau Tioman which is a less visited island worth considering.
 If travelling between the two sides of Malaysia I suggest a stopover in the Cameron Highlands a British retreat during colonial times with rippled tea hills and quaint countryside charm.
 So this covers one half of Malaysia; often known as either West Malaysia or Peninsular Malaysia.
 Next is the expansive chunk of Borneo which Malaysia inhabits and while not logistically convenient it can easily be reached by low cost carriers.
 This region is known as East Malaysia and it covers three vast areas of Borneo’s rainforests in Sabah, Sarawak and Labuan.
 To date I have only covered the Sabah region of Borneo; starting in the capital of Kota Kinabalu, travelling down to see the fireflies in Beaufort, back up then across to the Orangutan Sanctuary in Sepilok and the turtle islands near Sandakan.
 Destinations are few and far between on Borneo but the eco-tourism is unbeatable.
 Also in Borneo are Brunei (No. 10 below) which is easy to visit from Beaufort Sabah (driving distance from Kota Kinabalu) and to the south is Indonesian Borneo.

 In Southeast Asia I find there is a mutual dislike for Singapore with backpackers and travellers.
 As the most expensive destination in the region I understand why, but at the same time, few ever give the time or effort to try and like it.
 Personally I love Singapore, it is exciting, new vibrant, and as a big city lover there are few which can compare in the region (Bangkok maybe).
 Away from its shiny and futuristic facade there is also a unique ethnic makeup and diversity in culture, which again is influenced by the trade routes and is similar to that shown in Malaysia.
 But again, Singapore is expensive so for those travelling on a budget I have put together a Singapore ‘smash and grab’ itinerary to make the most of the stay.
 Away from the sterile and ‘strait laced’ stereotype my favourite area would be Geylang, also one of the better budget areas with plenty of food, hawker centres and local street bustle.
 Singapore is also small so regardless of where you stay in the city, a short journey on the MRT and rail networks will find anywhere you wish to visit.
 For many this will be the Marina Bay area which is central to the futuristic backdrop which hosts a nightly light show.
 With eating Singapore is hard to beat and it is arguably the best food city in Southeast Asia.
 I find this hard to argue and some of my favourite Singapore bites are found here.
 For those starting their Southeast Asia travels in Singapore I suggest travelling up and we recently covered the overland route from Singapore to Bangkok starting at the southernmost point of continental Southeast Asia (Sentosa Island) through Malaysia and up into Thailand.
+If interested check out these Singapore tour packages.

 I feel I am cheating here.
 In many ways I feel I have not been to Indonesia or at least I have barely scratched the surface.
 The only destination I have reached in Indonesia is Bali, a unique island which doesn’t really reflect much of the country’s culture found elsewhere.
 Therefore Indonesia sits top of my to-do list in Southeast Asia and of course we will update when we do.
 But for now it is Bali which for me is one of the most fascinating destinations on this planet.
 To see this you must first push away from the overcrowded tourist areas, the grumbling backpackers and travellers.
 By doing this you’ll find an island rich in culture, mysticism, wildlife and ceremony.
 However, Bali does continue to get a bad rap mainly due to its popularity.
 Yes, the beach resorts are beach resorts and the tourist attractions are touristy, and that’s why you avoid them.
 It’s not hard.
 My suggestion would be to travel straight, north from the airport to the central areas surrounding the cultural capital of Ubud.
 This should make a convenient base to explore the island if you manage to pull yourself from the views and canopies.
 Again, much of my love for Bali is in culture and ceremony and the island hosts fascinating and colourful celebrations yearlong.
 While I’ve not yet compiled a worthwhile list of Indonesian dishes you’ll find many share similarities to Malay cuisine with nasi (rice) dishes, satay, and beef rendang among the favourites.
 Bali also has its own celebrated cuisines in roast duck and suckling pig.
 Having always loved Bali, and given anywhere in Southeast Asia, we chose to celebrate our wedding in Ubud with our pre-wedding photo-shoot taken throughout the island.

-My first ever visits to Cambodia were always brief travelling for quick border crossings, in and out, on Thai VISA Runs.
+My first-ever visits to Cambodia were always brief travelling for quick border crossings, in and out, on Thai VISA Runs.
 For those who have done similar will know the experiences of Cambodia at its borders are little more than depressing and grim, and this of course reflected on my first impressions.
-When I finally ventured further through the country it was probably on a record breaking itinerary stopping at Siem Reap, Angkor and Phnom Penh all within 24 hours.
+When I finally ventured further through the country it was probably on a record-breaking itinerary stopping at Siem Reap, Angkor and Phnom Penh all within 24 hours.
 This was not much better.
 It always felt like things weren’t right in Cambodia, and this feeling was only reinforced on my most recent to Angkor Wat this year when a young girl, no older than 10, asked me to “boyfriend” her.
 For many reasons I can’t feel comfortable in Cambodia, it is hard not to share the anguish not only of the past Cambodia, but of its current situation as well.
 A visit is no doubt eye opening but I can never take away any enjoyment from being there and the underlying social problems is only made worse by the generic backpacker bars which litter the main paths through the country.
 That being said, Angkor Wat is a fascinating site and it should top the list of any visit to Southeast Asia.
 Check here for our small circuit, and grand circuit guide to Angkor.

 I still owe Vietnam more travel as I know it’s a country I could come to love.
 Unfortunately with high VISA fees and advance application necessary I am always put off short visits travelling instead to cheaper more convenient borders.
 So to date I’ve barely made it further than the big cities of Vietnam and the only time I have left the big two was in bussing to and from Halong Bay.
 My first visit was to Ho Chi Minh (former Saigon) and while I find it to be an exciting and lively city, there is again the underlying horrors of the past apparent through tourism in war, and the scars of ‘agent orange’.
 This can be unsettling to those who have little interest in these areas.
 In the end I spent most my time eating near Ben Thanh Market.
 So I personally prefer Hanoi, a low rise city, with plenty of back street bustle, lakeside charm and some great food to explore.
 While Vietnam is best known for soups, noodles and noodle soups there is a lot more to explore and while I did attempt a guide Vietnamese Food guide I know I have barely scratched the surface.
 I do plan to give more time to my next visits to Vietnam and I hope to explore the rural regions of the country away from the constant background blur of motorbikes in the big cities.